bitsbymax/Notes/Angular.md

     name = 'John';
   }
   ```

   or defined in _`providers`_ of the _`ApplicationConfig`_ interface:

   ```typescript
   bootstrapApplication(AppComponent, { providers: [UserService] });
   ```

-  > Decorator that marks a class as available to be provided and injected as a dependency:
+  >`@Injectable` - decorator that marks a class as available to be provided and injected as a dependency:

   ```typescript
   @Injectable(options?: ({ providedIn: Type<any> | "root" | "platform" | "any" | null }) & InjectableProvider)
   ```

   > To achieve better optimization, it’s recommended to use the _`@Injectable`_ decorator.
 Such a definition makes dependencies _`tree-shakeable`_ — they are removed from bundled files if they haven’t been used.

 - `Module Injector` — in module-based applications, this injector stores global dependencies decorated with _`@Injectable`_ and having **providedIn** set to **"root"** or **"platform"**.
 Additionally, it keeps track of dependencies defined in the _`providers`_ array within _`@NgModule`_.
 During compilation, Angular also recursively registers dependencies from eagerly loaded modules.
 Child hierarchies of _`Module Injector`_ are created by lazy loaded modules.

 - `Platform Injector` — configured by Angular, this injector registers platform-specific dependencies such as _`DomSanitizer`_ or the _`PLATFORM_ID token`_.
 Additional dependencies can be defined by passing them to the _`extraProviders`_ array in the _`platformBrowserDynamic`_ function parameter.